 - Can you get local support from the vendor?

-- Does your team need training to use the device?
+- Does your team need training in order to use the device?

 If you would like to know more about silo level measurement, don’t hesitate to give us a call and our experts will help.